phil-stein/mooh_engine/README.md

  - [x] array of dynamic objs, for optimization
  - [x] basic char controller in game for testing
  - [ ] sweeping collision
+ - [ ] organize in grid, octree, etc ?
+  - only checking collisions in the same/neighbouring grids
+  - dorment objs if camera to far away
  - [ ] cylinder / capsule
  - [ ] raycasts ?
   - [ ] octree & ray v. triangle ?